WasmEdge/wasmedge-db-examples/anna/README.md

-# Examples of WasmEdge Anna Client
+# Examples for WasmEdge Anna Client

 [**wasmedge-anna-client**](https://github.com/WasmEdge/wasmedge-anna-client) is a Rust client for [anna-rs] based on [Tokio for WasmEdge](https://github.com/WasmEdge/tokio/tree/wasmedge).
 It communicates with Anna routing nodes and KVS nodes via vanilla TCP connections instead of Zenoh.